The author is interested in inventors and entrepreneurship and spends time researching interesting historical personalities.

 Invention: Sam Genensky created a device that magnifies and projects texts on video screens.

-This contraption, which was famously dubbed by the media as "Sam Genensky's Marvelous Seeing Machine" has helped nearly-blind individuals see figures and texts much better and have also assisted nearly-blind scientists and engineers, like Dr. Genensky, with their work.
+This contraption, which was famously dubbed by the media as "Sam Genensky's Marvelous Seeing Machine," has helped nearly-blind individuals see figures and texts much better and have assisted nearly-blind scientists and engineers, like Dr. Genensky, with their work.